 The Nevada State Railroad Museum in Boulder City effortlessly preserves the heritage of the fascinating Boulder Branch Line, commissioned by the Union Pacific Railroad in 1931 to haul the literal tons of equipment and material needed to construct the massive Hoover Dam.
-In addition to the static displays of restored railroad equipment that once operated on Nevada’s train tracks, the museum currently operates weekend heritage excursion trains on the original railroad line laid down by the Union Pacific.
+In addition to the rotating and permanent displays of restored railroad equipment that once operated on Nevada’s train tracks, the museum offers weekend train rides on the original line laid down by Union Pacific.

 Visiting the Nevada State Railroad Museum in Boulder City Today

-Experience Nevada railroad history when you ride the rails that were built in the 1930s.
-These tracks were originally constructed by the Union Pacific Railroad to service the Boulder Dam project.
-The scenic seven-mile train ride travels along the eastern end of the Boulder Branch Line and lasts approximately 45 minutes.
+On Saturdays and Sundays, take a relaxing train ride during morning and afternoon hours.
+The scenic seven-mile journey travels along the eastern end of the Boulder Branch Line and lasts approximately 45 minutes.
 Throughout the experience, passengers can take in stunning views of the sprawling El Dorado Valley, the McCollough and River Mountain ranges, and abundant Mojave Desert plant life along the way.

-Admission is free to the Open-Air Pavilion.
-Train rides are $10 for adults, $5 for children ages 4-11, and free for children ages 3 and under.
-If you’re in a group of 12 or more, the rate is $7 per adult.
+Admission is free for the Open-Air Display Pavilion.
+Train rides are $10 for adults (ages 12 and up), $5 for children (ages 4-11), and free for children ages 3 and younger.
+For groups of 12 or more adults, the rate is $7 per per adult.